tomascatena/node-typescript-boilerplate/README.md

 # NodeJS TypeScript Boilerplate

-This project is a boilerplate for creating applications using NodeJS and TypeScript.
+This project is a boilerplate for creating applications using Node.js and TypeScript.

 ## Features

  - Node.js
  - TypeScript
  - ESLint for linting
+ - Jest for testing
+ - Husky for Git hooks

 ## Requirements

+Make sure you have the following software installed on your machine:

-- Node.js 12.x or later
+ - Node.js 16.x or later
  - NPM 6.x or later

 ## Getting Started

+Follow these steps to get started with the boilerplate:

 1. Clone the repository: